TERMS OF REFERENCE

 Under nomination role, the Committee shall:

 5.2.1 Provide recommendations and advise to the Board (for submission to the Shareholders) in addition to the following specific information to be submitted to the shareholders for election or re-election of a Director:

-5.2.2 Identify and nominate for the approval of the Board of Directors candidates qualified to become members of the Board of Directors of the Bank or its subsidiaries or other shareholding companies or appointments of officers within the Executive Management, with the exception of the Head of Internal Audit whose appointment shall fall under the responsibility of the Audit Committee.
+5.2.2 Identify and nominate for the approval of the Board of Directors candidates qualified to become members of the Board of Directors of the Bank or its subsidiaries or other shareholding companies or officers within the Executive Management team., Head of controlled functions reporting directly to Board committees shall be selected and appointed by the respective Board committee.
 In performing the nomination responsibilities, the Committee shall consider any criteria approved by the Board and such other factors as it deems appropriate.
 These may include judgment, specific skills, experience with other comparable businesses, the relation of a candidate’s experience with that of other Directors, and other factors.